 \section{Introduction}

 The technique of video super resolution combines the spatial information from several low resolution frames of the same scene to produce a high resolution video.

-A classical way of solving the super resolution problem is to estimate the motion from the current frame to $m$ neighboring frames, model the data formation process via a warping, blur, and downsampling, and use a suitable regularization to suppress possible artifacts arising from the ill-posedness of the underlying problem.
+A classical way of solving the super resolution problem is to estimate the motion from the current frame to its neighboring frames, model the data formation process via warping, blur, and downsampling, and use a suitable regularization to suppress possible artifacts arising from the ill-posedness of the underlying problem.
 The final goal is to produce an enhanced, visually pleasing high resolution video in a reasonable runtime.

-Note that the super resolution of $n$ video frames using the classical approach described above solves $n$ separate problems - one for each frame.
-Each of these problems requires $m$ motion estimations.
-To introduce the maximum amount of temporal information one has to choose $m=n-1$ and the total number of flow estimations $n(n-1)$ increases quadratically with the number of frames.
+However the number of flow computations in this approach increases quadratically with the number of frames.
 Moreover, due to the strategy of super resolving each frame separately, temporal consistency cannot be enforced explicitly.
-The latter, however, is a key feature for a video to be visually pleasing: Even if a method generates a sequence of high quality high resolution frames, temporal inconsistencies will be visible as a disturbing flickering.
+Yet the latter is a key feature of a visually pleasing video: Even if a method generates a sequence of high quality high resolution frames, temporal inconsistencies will be visible as a disturbing flickering.

 In addition, choosing the right strength of the regularization is a delicate issue.
 While a small regularization allows significant improvements in areas where the motion estimation is precise, it can lead to heavy oscillations and ringing artifacts in areas of quick motion and occlusions.
 A large regularization on the other hand avoids these artifacts but quickly oversmoothes the image and hence also suppresses the desirable super resolution effect.